You don’t have to mask in here.

 I work with women throughout Louisiana, Florida, and Virginia who are:

-Caught in people-pleasing patterns.
+Caught in people-pleasing or masking patterns.

-Questioning their reality.
+Questioning your reality.

 You're constantly second-guessing yourself, wondering if you're overreacting, or feeling like you're losing your grip on what's real.
 You doubt your own perceptions, memories, and feelings.